ramakrishnasankavaram/CodeGPT/README.md

 ## 💡 Technologies Used
 - Python 🐍
-- OpenAI GPT models 🤖
+- Google Gemini models 🤖
 - Streamlit (for UI) 🎨

 ## 🤝 Contributing